MrStahlfelge/lightblocks/README.md

 For everyone viewing the source code: Sorry for all the German comments and commit messages that will make it more difficult for you.
 I didn't plan to open the source from the beginning, and I tend to write notes for myself in my native tongue.

+## Server
+Deploy to Heroku or dokku with

+     git subtree push --prefix server remotename master